What is hydrops fetalis?

 - Enlarged liver and spleen

-The symptoms of hydrops may look like other health conditions.
-It is almost always diagnosed during pregnancy or immediately at birth.
+Many of these may be caused by other health problems.
+Hydrops is almost always diagnosed during pregnancy or right at birth.

 How is hydrops fetalis diagnosed?